scrapinghub/portia/README.md

 Returns a json object containing (so far):
 * page - page content, not yet annotated but will be
+* response - object containing the response data: http code and headers
 * items - array of items extracted
 * fp - request fingerprint
+* error - error message, present if there was an error

 Coming soon in the response:
 * template_id - id of template that matched